 So when I started teaching in 2001, I saw the need for developing such a system, in order to help my students get to their destination sooner.
 That’s what I’m sharing with you here.
 I will explain the process, and then you can download, or stream the free “Fretboard Memorization Toolbox” which includes everything you need to practice this method.
 It also includes a PDF where you can find all the diagrams and a clear list of all the steps, so that you can follow it in your practice time.

-In the beginning we will work with just four notes: A, B, C, and D. Four is a good number for this kind of practice.
+In the beginning we will work with the natural notes (no sharps or flats) and we'll start with just four notes: A, B, C, and D. Four is a good number for this kind of practice.
 It's a good number for pieces of information that the human mind can handle without becoming overwhelmed.
 So we will start with A, B, C, and D, and learn them on one string at a time.
 That’s why I call this step "ABCD Horizontal”.
 We will move horizontally on the fretboard on one string at a time.
 And we will do it in 2 parts:

 a.
 ABCD Drill